shiasin/Efficient-Proxy-Raytracer-for-Optical-Systems-using-Implicit-Neural-Representations/README.md

 ```bash
 python train.py --data_root_dir root_data_directory --data_folder  data_for_your_optical_system_dir
 ```
-For additional options and command-line arguments for training, use --help
+For additional options and command-line arguments for training, use --help.